ServerMod/MultiAdmin/README.md

 - Help: Display a full list of MultiAdmin commands and in game commands
 - Restart On Low Memory: Restarts the server if the working memory becomes too low
 - MultiAdminInfo: Prints MultiAdmin license and version information
-- New Server: Adds a command to start a new server given a config folder and a config to start a new server when one is full [Config Requires ServerMod]
+- New Server: Adds a command to start a new server given a config folder and a config to start a new server when one is full [Config Requires Modding]
 - Restart Command: Allows the game to be restarted without restarting MultiAdmin
-- Restart Next Round: Restarts the server after the current round ends [Requires ServerMod]
+- Restart Next Round: Restarts the server after the current round ends [Requires Modding]
-- Restart After a Number of Rounds: Restarts the server after a number rounds completed [Requires ServerMod]
+- Restart After a Number of Rounds: Restarts the server after a number rounds completed [Requires Modding]
-- Stop Next Round: Stops the server after the current round ends [Requires ServerMod]
+- Stop Next Round: Stops the server after the current round ends [Requires Modding]
-- TitleBar: Updates the title bar with instance based information, such as console port and player count [Requires ServerMod to function fully]
+- TitleBar: Updates the title bar with instance based information

 ## MultiAdmin Commands
-This does not include ServerMod or ingame commands, for a full list type `HELP` in multiadmin which will produce all commands.
+This does not include ingame commands, for a full list type `HELP` in MultiAdmin which will produce all commands.

 - CONFIG <RELOAD>: Reloads the configuration file
 - EXIT: Exits the server